Vertical MIG Welding for Beginners: Settings and Examples

 Downhill open-root welds need wider root gaps (+50%) and thinner (or not at all) root faces than the uphill design to achieve good root penetration.

-Furthermore, downhill open root joints need a perfect fit-up because you cannot manipulate the puddle to fix poor fit-ups.
+Furthermore, downhill open-root joints need a perfect fit-up because you cannot manipulate the puddle to fix them.

 Now let’s see the basics of how to MIG weld vertical-down.